troglobit/finit/docs/plugins.md

   `/etc/finit.d` directory and issued `SIGHUP`.
 The hook is called when all modified/removed services have been stopped.
 When the hook has completed, Finit continues to start all modified and new services.

-* `HOOK_SVC_LOST`: Called when a process is lost.
-When reconfiguring services at runtime this hook may be called a lot.
-However, it may be a quite useful hook to monitor a system post bootstrap when no, or few, services are expected to exit.
-A default plugin `lost.so` is available in the `plugins/` subdirectory as an example.

-  **NOTE:** This hook callback gets the lost PID as argument.

 * `HOOK_RUNLEVEL_CHANGE`: Called when the user has issued a runlevel change.
 The hook is called when services not matching the new